-Before the Miami Township Police Department was formed in the mid 1950s the only form of law enforcement was a one-man volunteer constable system.
-According to historical documents, the original Miami Township Police Department was located at what is now Fire Station Number 2 at the comer of Jomar Avenue and Springboro Pike.
+Before the Miami Township Police Department was formed in the mid-1950s, the only form of law enforcement was a one-man volunteer constable system.
+According to historical documents, the original Miami Township Police Department was located at what is now Fire Station #2 at the comer of Jomar Avenue and Springboro Pike.
 The police chief at that time was Albert Engle who headed the department until 1959.

-From 1959 until 1963 Chief Estis Lawrence served as Chief of Police and continued to serve a rapidly growing community.
-During 1960, the Miami Township Police Department had only three patrol cars and a River Patrol Boat to use on the Miami River.
+From 1959 until 1963, Chief Estis Lawrence served as chief of police and continued to serve a rapidly growing community.
+During 1960, the Miami Township Police Department had only three patrol cars and a River Patrol Boat to use on the Great Miami River.

-Chief Edward Woodward, served the community as Chief of Police from 1963–1978 while the business population prospered.
-The Dayton Mall was built and brought many more demands on the Police Department.
-During his command, the Police Department headquarters was moved to Miamisburg-Centerville Road, the current location of Wendy’s Restaurant.
+Chief Edward Woodward, served the community as chief of police from 1963–1978 while the business population prospered.
+The Dayton Mall was built and brought many more demands upon the department.
+During his command, the police department headquarters was moved to Miamisburg-Centerville Road at the current location of Wendy’s Restaurant.
 Officers patrolled the Dayton Mall area during this time by motorcycle.
-In 1969, the Police Department was relocated to 2700 Lyons Road, sharing space with the Township Administrative offices.
+In 1969, the police department was relocated to 2700 Lyons Road, sharing space with the township administrative offices.

 From 1988 until 1996, Chief Thomas Angel directed the department.
-During Chief Angel’s administration the Police Department was expanded in 1995 in order to better meet the needs of the community and the officers.
+During Chief Angel’s administration, the police department was expanded in 1995 to better meet the needs of the community and the officers.

-John “Chris” Krug became the Chief of Police in November of 1996.
-Under Chief Krug’s guidance the department grew professionally.
+John “Chris” Krug became the chief of police in November 1996.
+Under Chief Krug’s guidance, the department grew professionally.
 Under Chief Krug’s administration, changes were made to the building in the detective section and locker room.
-Chief Krug led the department in progressing in the rapidly changing environment of computer advances for police cruisers adding Mobile Data Terminals and in-car camera systems.
+Chief Krug led department advancement in the rapidly changing environment of computer technology for police cruisers adding Mobile Data Terminals and in-car camera systems.
 In October of 2011, a new canine program was added to the patrol section.
 Chief Krug retired in June 2013 after almost 17 years with the department.

-Chief Ronald L. Hess became the Chief of Police in July 2013.
-The strategic plan authored by Chief Hess, has continued to build on the dedicated staff of sworn officers and professional staff who display the department’s core values in their service to our community.
+Chief Ronald L. Hess became the chief of police in July 2013.
+The strategic plan authored by Chief Hess has continued to build on the dedicated staff of sworn officers and professional staff who display the department’s core values in their service to our community.
 Chief Hess has balanced individual needs with department goals and objectives.
-He has expanded the work force, focused on community oriented policing, implemented efficient software systems, introduced in-house train the trainer concepts for career development and led his department to the coveted CALEA accreditation in July 2017.
+He has expanded the work force, focused on community-oriented policing, implemented efficient software systems, introduced in-house training concepts for career development and led his department to the coveted CALEA accreditation in July 2017.